mekb-turtle/odus/README.md

 TODO:

-- [ ] pwfeedback, show asterisks instead of blank text when typing the password [odus, askpass, ggetty]
 - [ ] have a cooldown on asking for the password, so it isn't annoying, but could reduce security [odus]
-- [ ] make ggetty not error with ioctl TIOCSCTTY, fix termios bug, shell is glitchy, enter just echos ^M instead [ggetty]
+- [ ] make ggetty not error with ioctl TIOCSCTTY, shell is glitchy [ggetty]
+- [ ] fix termios bug, enter just echos ^M instead in tty [libaskpass]
+- [ ] pwfeedback, show asterisks instead of blank text when typing the password [libaskpass]